Forum Plenary

 A Catchment Management Standing Committee was established to review the implementation of the River Basin Management Plan and liaise with the implementation structures in monitoring progress.

-Both committees can propose tropics for further research to inform members knowledge and policy submissions.
+Both committees can propose topics for further research to inform members knowledge and policy submissions.
 The Forum also establishes working groups to focus and report on particular issues as and when required.

 ‘We recognise the current environmental crises, and we are committed to act cohesively and urgently in Ireland’s efforts to address this crisis.
 We appreciate that this will take transformational change, on the part of all’